mongodb/docs/source/server_selection.rst

-Finally, we can create a :class:`~pymongo.MongoClient` instance with this server selector.
+Finally, we can create a :py:class`~pymongo.MongoClient` instance with this server selector.